What is mechanical engineering?

 The courses offered in this area of specialization range from those which provide the mathematical and physical basis of the subject matter through to those which are largely applied in nature.
 Subjects treated are: mechanics (including vibrations); theories of elasticity, plasticity and fracture; machine design and design optimization.

 Materials Engineering and Processing

-The courses in this area are designed to provide the students with an understanding of the principles and control of production processes, the application of computers to the manufacturing activity and the organization of production.
+The courses in this area of specialization are designed to provide the student with an understanding of the principles and control of production processes, the application of computers to the manufacturing activity and the organization of production.
 Topics treated are: automation, metal forming, numerical control of machine tools, applications of fluid power and industrial noise control.
 These topics are also a prominent part of the mechanical portion of the Mechatronics Option.

-The courses in this area develop and apply the principles of thermodynamics, heat transfer, and fluid mechanics to such topics as combustion; heating, ventilation, and air conditioning of buildings; and energy conversion.
+The courses in this area of specialization develop and apply the principles of thermodynamics, heat transfer (conduction, convection, radiation), and fluid mechanics to such topics as combustion; heating, ventilation, and air conditioning of buildings; and energy conversion.
 Many courses in fluid mechanics and thermal engineering are closely linked.